clairedavid/clairedavid.github.io/_outreach/talk_dune_telescope.md

 __Recording__

-In May 2021 I presented at the online Speaker’s Night of the Royal Astronomical Society of Canada Toronto, Canada.
+May 19, 2021: invited to the online Speaker’s Night of the Royal Astronomical Society of Canada Toronto, Canada.

 <br>
 <div class="embed-responsive embed-responsive-16by9">